symonk/symonk.github.io/_posts/2017-07-22-quality-assurance-questions-answers.md

 A Bug triage is part of the agile process and is used to assess the current defect list, here we evaluate each individual defect firstly for its current state, should something be put on hold for another release? is the severity & priority of the defects accurate.
 Is the defect assigned to the appropriate person? we can modify that during the bug triage meeting.

 **What is a Traceability Matrix?**
 A Traceability Matrix is used to demonstrate the satisfaction of requirements throughout the testing process.
-Requires vs. test cases so to speak, requirements are listed across one axis with test cases on the other, where the test case and the requirement meet on the grid and that case can satisfy to requirement or part of it, it is marked with a **x**.
-This way we can easily identify if we are doing work outside of the requirements and possibly out of sceope, but also say with confidence that the requirements have been met and thoroughly tested.
+Requirements vs. test cases so to speak, requirements are listed across one axis with test cases on the other, where the test case and the requirement meet on the grid and that case can satisfy to requirement or part of it, it is marked with a **x**.
+This way we can easily identify if we are doing work outside of the requirements and possibly out of scope, but also say with confidence that the requirements have been met and thoroughly tested.

 **What makes a good test case?**
 A test case should be easily executable for someone who is new to the system, write them to include all necessary information for maintainability later.
 Test case should include any assumptions or prerequisites.
 Each step should make logical sense, with clear consise actions accompanied with assertable expected criteria.
 Perhaps using a BDD approach @Given, @When, @Then.